go-gorm/gorm.io/pages/docs/update.md

 ## Batch Updates

-If we haven't specified a record having primary key value with `Model`, GORM will perform a batch updates
+If we haven't specified a record having a primary key value with `Model`, GORM will perform a batch update

 ```go
 // Update with struct